percona/pxb-docs/docs/innodb-btree-check.md

 Checksum validation detects physical corruption within individual pages, including:

-* Torn pages
+* Torn-page corruption

-* Corrupted writes
+* Write corruption

 * Transfer corruption

-* Some storage or filesystem-level corruption
+* Storage or filesystem corruption

 When the server modifies a page while XtraBackup copies it, XtraBackup retries the copy until the checksum becomes consistent.
 The retry process prevents partially modified pages from entering the backup.